 How do you read a break even chart?

-On the Y-axis, costs and revenue are mapped.
-Units sold are mapped on the X-axis.
+Costs and revenue are mapped along the Y-axis, and units sold are mapped along the X-axis.

 What increases a break even point?